eGain/egain-android-messaging/eG-sample-messaging/readme.md

 ```

 #### Example - Download
-Download URL can be used to download the attachment.
+The following is the Download URL which can be used to download the attachment.
 ```java

 eGainMessaging.download().observe(this, downloadFile -> {